 The end of an era

 In the seasons that followed, Curbishley was frequently linked with higher-profile managerial positions.

 He was a heavy favourite to take over at Liverpool before Rafa Benitez was given the gig, and was even touted as England’s next manager in 2006 before the FA opted for the hapless Steve McLaren instead.

 Curbishley eventually left the club at the end of the 2005/06 season after 729 games, with Iain Dowie overseeing the club’s relegation in the season that followed.

-But there’s always the memories of that great season, when the Addicks so-nearly rubbed shoulders with footballs elite.
+But we’ll always the memories of that great season, when the Addicks so-nearly rubbed shoulders with football’s elite.